Best Personal Finance Tools for Families in 2026: 10 Tools Ranked & Reviewed

 10. Charles Schwab — Best Comprehensive Brokerage for Families

-Here's the deal — Charles Schwab doesn't get enough credit in the family finance conversation, and I think that's partly because it doesn't market itself with the same flashy energy as newer fintech apps.
-But look at what you're actually getting: a full brokerage, a robo-advisor (Schwab Intelligent Portfolios), banking, retirement accounts, custodial accounts for kids, and one of the best trading platforms available — all with no account minimums and no trading commissions.
-Their customer service is also legitimately good, which is something you genuinely cannot say about everyone on this list.
+Here's the deal — Charles Schwab doesn't get enough credit in family finance conversations.
+It doesn't market itself with flashy energy like newer fintech apps.
+But look at what you're actually getting: full brokerage, a robo-advisor (Schwab Intelligent Portfolios), banking, retirement accounts, custodial accounts for kids, and one of the best trading platforms available — all with no account minimums and no trading commissions.
+Customer service is also legitimately good, which isn't something you can say about everyone on this list.

 Key Features: